-CitationDeAngelis, Reed T. & Taylor, John (2020).
+CitationDeAngelis, Reed T.; Taylor, John; & Friedman, Katherine L. (2020).
 Parental Status and Biological Functioning: Findings from the Nashville Stress and Health Study.
 Population Research and Policy Review, 39(2), 365-73.

 AbstractDoes childrearing affect the biological functioning of parents?
 To address this question, we analyze cross-sectional survey and biomarker data from Vanderbilt University’s Nashville Stress and Health Study, a probability sample of non-Hispanic White and Black working-age adults from Davidson County, Tennessee (2011–2014; n = 1252).
 Multivariable regression analyses reveal a linear dose–response relationship between the number of children living in a respondent’s home and (a) increased allostatic load, and (b) decreased leukocyte telomere length.
 We found no differences in biological functioning between childless respondents and empty-nest parents.
 These findings also withstood controls for a battery of socioeconomic factors.
 The implications of these findings and suggestions for future research are discussed.

 Reference TypeJournal Article

 Series TitleDeAngelis, R.T., Taylor, J. & Friedman, K.L.
 Correction to: Parental Status and Biological Functioning: Findings from the Nashville Stress and Health Study.
 Popul Res Policy Rev 39, 773 (2020). https://doi.org/10.1007/s11113-020-09598-4